Globalink Research Award: Connecting Researchers Worldwide

 - Mitacs will support with obtaining final signatures and doing the final submission on your behalf.

-If possible, it is highly recommended to submit the Pre-Departure form and the Code of Ethics form when submitting your application, as it decreases risks of delays or missing documents further in the process.
+- If possible, it is highly recommended to submit the Pre-Departure form and the Code of Ethics form when submitting your application, to reduce risks of delays or missing documents further in the process.

 Await the outcome of your application: